 Who Should NOT Use Discernment Counseling

-Even though discernment counseling is a great tool, and can help guide you out of indecision hell, it is not for everyone.
+Even though discernment counseling is a great tool, it’s not for everyone.

-Can discernment counseling help even if you or your spouse definitely wants a divorce?
-Yes.
-It can still bring clarity about what went wrong in your marriage and help both of you take responsibility for your own contribution to the problems.
+On the other hand, if you know your marriage is over, but you want to understand what went wrong, then discernment counseling can be helpful.
+Through the process of discernment counseling you and your spouse can both discover your own contributions to your marital issues.
+You can then begin to take responsibility for your part of the problems, and understand your spouse’s issues as well.
 Ultimately, that will help you both heal, and (hopefully) grow from your experience so you don’t repeat your mistakes in your next relationship.
 But, part of “taking responsibility” includes owning your truth.
 If you already want a divorce, say so.
 Don’t play games with your spouse’s heart.

 Discernment counseling is not appropriate if you have been the victim of domestic violence or if your spouse is threatening you in any way.
 It also won’t help if you (or your spouse) is unwilling to be honest and look at how each of you contributed to the problems in your marriage.